 Romy Newman is the president and co-founder of Fairygodboss, a business with the mission to improve the workplace for women everywhere.

 I think it’s all about women helping other women.
-Many Fairygodboss users say that they feel increasingly isolated as they rise through the ranks in American corporations.
+Many Fairygodboss users say that they feel increasingly isolated as they rise through the ranks of American corporations.
 Moreover, women who are home and raising children can often feel equally isolated.
 Isolation is an epidemic that has swept across the U.S.—and it is an unfortunate inhibitor to our progress toward equality.

 The day after the 2016 election, I talked with a gay man who said, "See, here’s your problem: Every gay person was in favor of gay marriage.
 That unity was what got the measure passed.
 For some reason, every woman doesn’t come out in favor of women’s progress."

-So today on Women’s Equality Day, I’d like to call on all women to come out 110% for women’s progress.
+So today on Equal Pay Day, I’d like to call on all women to come out 110% for women’s progress.
 Get involved in your community.
 Aim for a promotion, and promote another woman.
 Find a way to stretch out a hand to a woman in need.
 Help a woman get a job.
 Help a woman get an education.
 Help a woman whose slip is showing or who has lipstick on her teeth.
 Help a woman who is being abused or underrepresented or who just seems overwhelmed.
 Vote for a woman—and let it be okay that it’s because she’s a woman.
 Because our best hope for progress in the future is for us to come together about this issue.